Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Retro_Gaming.md

 In summary, RetroPie is a key platform for retro gaming projects, offering powerful flexibility, extensive emulator support, and a vibrant community, enabling users to craft customized and immersive retro gaming experiences.

+# Auto Installation

+You can use raspberry imager to prepare the SD card with the image below

+Prebuilt image link for 16GB or more (BETA / Remember to unzip the file): https://gofile.me/67vGQ/0bSQSSoCT

+Image for OS any SD card: Available soon

 # Prerequisites

 -Installing a smartpi, LINUX BOOKWORM SERVER is recommanded.